dalesgit/wiki-vim/pages/Epiphany 7 final.md

 Who are the authorities that we listen to?
 Authorities that change our lives?
 Right from wrong.
 How do we decide?
 Chesterton said,

-> **“The word "good" has many meanings.
-For example, if a man were to shoot his grandmother at a range of five hundred yards, I should call him a good shot, but not necessarily a good man.”**
+> **"The word "good" has many meanings.
+For example, if a man were to shoot his grandmother at a range of five hundred yards, I should call him a good shot, but not necessarily a good man."**

 He also said,

 > **To have a right to do a thing is not at all the same as to be right in doing it**.

-In another place he said,

-> **Fallacies do not cease to be fallacies because they become fashions.**

 For some of us the political decision-making at work around us has seemed to turn the world upside down.
 For good or for ill.
-But we take political decisions too seriously, Chesterton said about that,
+But, perhaps,  we take political decisions too seriously, Chesterton said about that,

 > The whole modern world has divided itself into Conservatives and Progressives.
 The business of Progressives is to go on making mistakes.
 The business of Conservatives is to prevent mistakes from being corrected.